-- 1. Remove the main PC board assembly by unscrewing the four screws in the corners of the board.
+1) Remove the main PC board assembly by unscrewing the four screws in the corners of the board.
 Two permanent standoffs support the board in the center.

 Set the board aside in a safe, clean place.
-Avoid static discharge which may damage the board - 2.
-Mark and predrill holes for the top two keyhole mounting bolts - 3.
-Install two upper fasteners in the wall with the screw heads protruding approximately 1/4" - 4.
-Using the upper keyholes, mount the backbox over the two screws - 5.
-Mark the lower two holes, remove the backbox and drill the mounting holes - 6.
-Mount the backbox, install the remaining fasteners and tighten - 7.
-When the location is dry and free of construction dust, reinstall the main PC board.
-Refer to Figure 2.1 on page 11
+Avoid static discharge which may damage the board.

+- 2) Mark and predrill holes for the top two keyhole mounting bolts. - 3) Install two upper fasteners in the wall with the screw heads protruding approximately 1/4". - 4) Using the upper keyholes, mount the backbox over the two screws. - 5) Mark the lower two holes, remove backbox and drill mounting holes. - 6) Mount backbox, install remaining fasteners and tighten. - 7) When the location is dry and free of construction dust, reinstall the main PC board (refer to Figure 2.1).

-2.2 MPM-4 Installation
+2.2 MPM-4F Installation

-- 1. Cut Jumper JP1 - 2.
-With a nut driver, loosen the bottom nut of the lower transformer - 3.
-Slide the MPM-4 meter bracket between the transformer and the nut - 4.
-Tighten the nut - 5.
-Connect the meter assembly cable to P3 header.
-Refer to Figure 2.2 on page 11.
+- 1) Cut Jumper JP1. - 2) With a nut driver, loosen bottom nut of the lower transformer. - 3) Slide in MPM-4F meter bracket between transformer and nut. - 4) Fasten the nut. - 5) Connect the meter assembly cable to P3 header (refer to Figure 2.2).